-EVERYDAY HEALTH - Wellness

-Course Number: 985 Open to Grades: 9, 10, 11, 12 Credits: 2.5 - one semester
+EVERYDAY HEALTH - Wellness Open to Grades: 9, 10, 11, 12

 This course is designed to assist students with understanding the importance of whole health with a focus on the connectivity between one's physical, emotional, and social health.
 Students will engage in lessons and activities that allow for the individual integration of concepts learned in class to their everyday routine.
 Concepts addressed could pertain to goal setting, formulating healthy eating and drinking habits, living an active lifestyle, sleep, mental health, coping with stressors, self-care, exercise, strategies for responding to challenges, and building and maintaining healthy social relationships.
-Through learning these concepts. students will be challenged to evaluate their own whole health decisions and behaviors.
+Through learning these concepts, students will be challenged to evaluate their own whole health decisions and behaviors.
 This course requires a school team referral process as it is a specialized semester course for students that cannot access a Wellness course.